GoEcosystem/go-web-scraper/docs/index.md

 - `GET /api/products` - List all products
 - `GET /api/products/:id` - Get specific product

+For full API documentation, see the [API documentation page](api.html).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.